Offem-Peter/url-shortener-implementation/README.md

 yarn dev
 ```

+The Server starts at address `localhost:4000`

-You can use your favourite API tool, I recommend POSTMAN for hitting these endpoints.
+You can use your favourite API testing tool, I recommend POSTMAN for hitting these endpoints.

 ### POST `/api/encode`